 Unfortunately, partners are not allowed to stay overnight with your at the property.
 Likewise Live-In Mentors opportunities are not suitable for individuals who care for their own children.

 Many of the young people in the program have had a lot of instability and/or trauma in their lives which occasionally makes living in a Live-In Mentor house quite difficult at times.
 Anglicare Victoria’s highly qualified case workers, educational experts and child welfare workers are always on hand to provide ongoing support.

 As you live in the house with another Live-In Mentor there is the opportunity for you to take breaks from time to time.
 This is something you would organise with the other Live-In Mentors living at the house.
 Occasionally we can organise for one of our casual Live-In Mentors to provide one or two nights of supervision and support.

-Many of our Live-In Mentors do come from a background of having previously worked with or supporting children and young people in some capacity, whether it be community services, teaching or health.
+Many of our Live-In Mentors do come from a background of having previously worked with or supporting children and young people in some capacity, whether it be community services, youth work, social work, teaching or health.
 However, this is not compulsory.
 All applicants are welcome to apply.